MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 5. Repeat the previous step for the rest of the files you want to upload.

-6. We are ready to Execute the test now.
+6. We're ready to Execute the test now.
 For this, we need a device_slug.

-**Note**: You should first create "Device Sets" in your Org or you can use the REST API to [create device sets](https://openapi.appcenter.ms/#/test/test_createDeviceSetOfUser).
+**Note**: You should first create "Device Sets" in your Org or you can [use the REST API to create device sets](https://openapi.appcenter.ms/#/test/test_createDeviceSetOfUser).

 Then, you can use the GET Method to get the [list of device sets](https://openapi.appcenter.ms/#/test/test_listDeviceSetsOfUser).